Teaching

 Nonprofits, Philanthropy and Society

 Education / Sociology / Public Policy 321.
-Co-taught with Patricia Bromley.
-Winter 2021.
+Spring 2024.
 Read the syllabus here.

 Over the past decades,, nonprofit organizations have grown in both number and prominence, accompanied by an equally notable growth in the power and status of private philanthropy.
 The charitable and prosocial consequences of nonprofit and philanthropic activities merit scrutiny and study.
 Our goal in this course is to enhance understanding of a number of central questions: